 For the person calling the relationship into question, it gives them a false sense of control, dominance and self-protection.
 It’s also a way to avoid feeling painful emotions.
 This “all or nothing” reaction is a type of distorted thinking that takes over when we feel out of control or overwhelmed.
 It’s a way to end the struggle in that moment by pinning the other person down until they cry mercy (concede, back off or shut down), so that things can be neat and tidy versus messy and confusing (inherent in conflict).
 And often it’s done in response to the projection (an assumption, prediction or expectation) and fear that their partner will question the relationship and threaten to leave them, so they do it first before it is done to them.
 The subconscious thinks: “If I abandon you first, you can’t abandon me.”

-If you find yourself on the receiving end of these threats, you will notice your own reaction.
-It could be a tsunami of emotions OR you may get scared and “numb out”, shut down, or withdrawal.
+If you find yourself on the receiving end of these threats, your reaction could be a tsunami of emotions OR you may get scared and “numb out”, shut down, or withdrawal.
 Alternatively, you may choose to acquiesce and play small.
-For some, being threatened like this will actually push them away – either immediately or over time without an ability to trace it back to the source.
+For some, being threatened like this will actually push them away – either immediately or over time without an ability to trace it back to the source, a slow erosion.
 Or it may cause them to panic and an anxiously attempt to get the connection they need in order to feel like their partner isn’t going anywhere.
-Often this negatively backfires, pushing the partner away farther and/or compromising your own integrity.
+Often this negatively backfires, pushing the partner away farther and/or compromising their own integrity.

 Why is it harmful?